PiwikPRO/PPMS-PublicDocs/data_collection/web/javascript_tracking_client/api.rst

 .. function:: setApiUrl(url)

     Overrides HTTP API URL for tracking endpoint that was set at the tracker initiation.
-    Usually there is no need to use this function since standard setup should use correct URL.
+    It's outdated function since standard setup should use correct URL.

     .. deprecated:: 16.17

-        Use :func:`setTrackerUrl` instead.
-Previously this method was useful when "Overlay" report didn't work, but that report was removed some time ago.
+        This method is outdated, use :func:`setTrackerUrl` instead.

     :param string url: **Required** Path to HTTP API URL (e.g. "https://example.piwik.pro")